vijaycham/vijaycham/README.md

-- 👋 Hi, I’m @vijaycham
+- 👋 Hi, I’m Vijay
-- 👀 I’m interested in coding
+- 👀 FullStack developer
-- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me vijaysivakadatcham@gmail.com